-These strategy pillars, and specific programs funded by them, are discussed in State Department reports on U.S. aid to women and girls, covering FY2001-FY2008, and then FY2008-FY2009.
-Some programs focus on training female police officers.
-The latest iteration of the report, for FY2009-10, was due September 2010; it has been drafted and is in inter-agency review.
-Some donors, particularly those of Canada, have financed specific projects for Afghan women farmers.
+These strategy pillars, and specific programs funded by them, are discussed in annual State Department reports on U.S. aid to women and girls.
 However, an audit issued in July 2010 by the Special Inspector General for Afghanistan Reconstruction found that the State Department and USAID did not provide complete and consistent information about the reported activities in which women and girls were intended beneficiaries.